-PCI Paleo is a peer review platform for articles published in open online archives, such as PaleorXiv, Zenodo or bioRxiv.
-Papers peer-reviewed and recommended by PCI Paleo are complete, high quality scientific articles that can be cited like any other article published by conventional journals.
+PCI Paleontology is a peer review platform for articles published in open online archives, such as PaleorXiv, Zenodo or bioRxiv.
+Papers peer reviewed and recommended by PCI Paleontology are complete, high quality scientific articles that can be cited like any other published article.
 This process is entirely free of charge for authors and readers.

-- PCI Paleo only considers finalized articles.
+- PCI Paleontology only considers finalized articles.
 Drafts or incomplete articles will be rejected without peer review.

 - Prior to submission, articles must be deposited in an open online server, such as PaleorXiv, Zenodo, or bioRxiv, and be assigned a DOI (except for anonymous submissions).
 We recommend PaleorXiv or Zenodo because other servers, including bioRxiv, tag all articles as "not peer-reviewed" without distinction.